aaronamran/Lift-and-Shift-a-LAMP-Web-App-to-EC2-and-RDS/README.md

   ```
   ![image](https://github.com/user-attachments/assets/a1fe690e-0f6b-462f-828c-ecefc952a6f7) <br />

-  Create a table in testdb, then exit
+  Then create a table in testdb
   ```
   USE testdb;
   CREATE TABLE users (